 Your baby has been diagnosed with gastroesophageal reflux disease (GERD).
 GERD is a when acid from the stomach flows up into the tube that leads from the mouth to the stomach (esophagus).

 Use a thickening agent to thicken formula, if advised.

-Burp your child frequently during feeding.
+Burp your baby often during feeding.

 Trouble gaining weight

 Spitting up or vomiting that gets worse or doesn’t stop

 Breathing problems (CALL 911)

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.